MarkPearlCoZa/Blog_General/_posts/2016-10-25-Environment-Matters.md

 For the mob, being in a work environment where there is a lot of background noise can make it hard for the mob to communicate effectively - a key benefit of having a mob in the first place.

-Ultimately what you want to do is create an environment where you are upping the mob signal and reducing the background noise.
-Unfortunately you don't have the convenience that solo developers have of putting on headphones.
+Ultimately you want to create an environment where you are upping the mob signal and reducing the background noise.
+Unfortunately you don't have the convenience that solo developers have of putting on headphones but there are other ways...

 > Up the mob signal, reduce the background noise